tardate/LittleArduinoProjects/Electronics101/SubtractionLoopCounterKit/README.md

 It includes a couple of tricks though:

 * RP1 variable resistor provides clock frequency adjustment
-* one NAND gate is usde to buffer the clock output (measurable at TP1)
+* one NAND gate is used to buffer the clock output (measurable at TP1)
 * another NAND gate is used for a clock enable/disable control based on the setting of switch (jumper) S1
 * the final buffered & enabled clock (CLK) is measurable at TP1.